-Construction project managers set the scope for construction projects whether that project is a school, skyscraper, or a small building.
-Construction project managers work closely with engineers, architects, and workers to make sure the project’s goals are being met within a specific time frame and within budget.
+Construction project managers set the scope for construction projects, whether that project is a school, a skyscraper, or a small building.
+Construction project managers work closely with engineers, architects, and workers to ensure the project’s goals are met within a specific time frame and budget.
 Duties of a construction project manager include:

 - Time management.
-Time is a critical factor in construction projects since they are usually done for clients who usually set particular time frames for the projects.
+Time is a critical factor in construction projects since they are usually done for clients who usually set particular time frames.

 - Budget management.
-Construction costs can get very high so in order not to exceed the budget, they need to be kept in control.
+Construction costs can get very high, so they need to be kept in control to exceed the budget.

-This industry is very popular among recent project management graduates.
+This industry is prevalent among recent project management graduates.
 It’s easy to start your career in project management by launching a management consulting firm.

-Operations are the regular activities of the organization that are always running such as production or accounting.
-Operations project managers lead projects that are specified to a certain operation and makes sure they are implemented efficiently and effectively with defined problems and outcomes.
+Operations are the regular activities of the organization that are always running, such as production or accounting.
+Operations project managers lead projects specified to a particular process and ensure they are implemented efficiently and effectively with defined problems and outcomes.
 They also Identify associated project risks and find potential solutions that achieve business goals.

 How Much do Project Management Majors Make out of College?

-A career in project management can be very rewarding depending on your skills, knowledge, and The median pay for a public relations graduate is roughly $91,370 per year.
+A career in project management can be enriching depending on your skills, knowledge, and The median pay for a public relations graduate is roughly $91,370 per year.
 The salary depends on the industry you choose to work in, your knowledge base and skills, and the employer.
-Even though pursuing a degree can be consuming and expensive, you shouldn’t exclusively bias your decision based on salary only.
-Make sure you have a good idea about the criteria and skill-set required to succeed in the field, especially interpersonal and soft skills.
+Even though pursuing a degree can be consuming and expensive, you shouldn’t exclusively bias your decision based on salary.
+Ensure you have a good idea about the criteria and skill-set required to succeed in the field, especially interpersonal and soft skills.